0x3F3F/0x3F3F.github.io/_posts/2021-01-02-2020_Portfolio-Review.md

 Canadian royalty and a large cap integrated oil company.
 In an inflationary environment, royalty companies will continue to receive their 'rent' without having to drill expensive holes.
-The other investment was in `Suncor Energy`; the main attraction being that it is low cost producer with ~30year reserve life (Compared to other oil majors circa ~9yrs).
+The other investment was in `Suncor Energy`; the main attraction being that it is low cost producer with ~30year reserve life (Compared to other oil majors with circa ~10yrs).
 In an inflationary environment, Suncor won't be forced to pay ever increasing costs to expand their reserves, they'll just continue to dig it out the ground and shove it on the back of a truck, or something like that.
 They should benefit fully from price increases.
 That's the theory.